 The industry can mitigate tourism’s environmental impacts by adopting eco-friendly policies, providing education on responsible tourism, and investing in conservation projects.

-Companies can offer eco-friendly accommodations, promote off-peak travel to reduce over-tourism, and support initiatives that protect natural habitats.
+Companies can offer eco-friendly accommodations, promote off-peak travel in shoulder season to reduce over-tourism, and support initiatives that protect natural habitats.

 For example, eco-lodges like those in Taman Negara National Park in Malaysia showcase how sustainable practices can be integrated into the hospitality industry.